-Step 2.
-Use the recovery method to restore user or application data.
+2. Use the recovery method to restore user or application data.
 In preparation for conversion, the recovery method should have been done with the standard backups you made in preparation for conversion.
-The following example shows an frecover from the fbackup example in "4.
-Backing up your LVM configuration and user data" on page 19
+The following example shows an frecover from the fbackup example in "step 4.
+Backing up your LVM configuration and user data."

+'''

-- # mount -F vxfs /dev/vg01/lvol3 /foodir - # frecover -r -f /dev/rmt/c0t0d0BEST
+mount -F vxfs /dev/vg01/lvol3 /foodir

+frecover -r -f /dev/rmt/c0t0d0BEST

+'''